 This is where you choose your account currency symbol, the first month and day of your tax year and your tax payment period.
-If your currency symbol isn’t available, send us a message through the help menu and we’ll get it added.
+If your currency symbol isn’t available, send us a message through the in-app chat from within your Táve account and we’ll get it added.

 This is an optional area where you can specify your business tax identifier name and value, if it is something required in your location, or if you would like this information to appear on your client invoices.

 In this section, you enter your various tax rates you’re subject to paying in your area.
 You can make these taxes inclusive or exclusive.
 If inclusive, the prices you charge will include the taxes within their set total, and the tax portion will show up in your reporting when you go to pay your taxes using your Sales Tax Liability Report.
 Exclusive tax rates will add the tax that applies on top of the total of the taxed items on your client's order.
 This is the most common tax method used.

 Tax groups are what you’ll assign to your orders.
 They can contain up to three separate tax rates.
 You must have at least one tax group with a tax rate specified.